Paducah Artist-in-Residence Program

 Teaching Experience: Visiting artists may choose to lead workshops during their stay that are open to the public.

 Candidates are reviewed and recommended by a selection committee of community arts professionals.
 The committee is looking for candidates who will enhance the program, especially those who are open to new ideas and who are looking to be actively engaged with the local community.
 There are no specific educational requirements to be considered for the program.
 Emerging and established visual artists are encouraged to apply.
-The residency program is open to those working in the field of visual arts, including performance and video art.

 Please direct inquiries to: